University of Minnesota, Minnesota State colleges receive $166 million in state bonding bill

 Lawmakers approved $75 million in funding for the University of Minnesota, which includes $38.5 million for repairs and maintenance at its five campuses and about $29 million to renovate the 107-year-old Child Development Building on the Twin Cities campus.

 The U had sought $317 million in capital funds, including about $66 million to build a roughly 102,000-square-foot chemistry undergraduate teaching laboratory on its Twin Cities campus.
-They received about $3 million for that project.
+The U received about $3 million for that project.

 "With the Legislature's action this week, the University will help lead the state's economic recovery during this challenging period of our shared history," U President Joan Gabel said in a statement.
 "This will allow us to inject state dollars into bonding projects quickly, putting Minnesotans to work at a time when they need it most."